crate-ci/azure-pipelines/README.md

 that your code works with an older Rust version.
 You can also mix-and-match these checks if you wish.

-The repository provides two main templates:
+The repository provides three main templates:

  - `default.yml`, which is a highly opinionated default CI that you can use for most "normal" Rust projects.
+ - `nightly-only.yml`, which is a highly opinionated default CI that you can use for Rust projects that only support nightly versions of Rust.
  - `install-rust.yml`, a minimal template that just installs Rust and has you write out the commands you want CI to run (see `default.yml` for inspiration).
 You can specify a Rust version,